 A multivitamin fixes this problem, and it’s one of the cheapest investments you can.
-Most people around the world are deficient in something, from iron to vitamin D. I would actually recommend this to people who don’t even workout.
+Most people around the world are deficient in something, from iron to vitamin D. I would recommend this to people who don’t even workout.

 Right after working out, consider taking a cold bath or shower.
-The ice cold water can even feel good after a hard workout.
+The cold water can even feel good after a hard workout.
 Fine, maybe they always suck.
 But cooling your body down right after can reduce the amount of DOMs.
 (Delayed Onset Muscle Soreness)

 The Morning After

-The next morning when you start to feel the soreness, consider going on a quick 5-minute run to get the blood flowing. (if it hurts right after the workout, that is pain, not soreness) I have nothing science wise to say about this other than it works.
+The next morning when you start to feel the soreness, consider going on a quick 5-minute run to get the blood flowing. (if it hurts right after the workout, that is a pain, not soreness) I have nothing science wise to say about this other than it works.